 I still don’t have energy to walk far.
 But I think I’ll make it to remission and get back to having more normal stamina.
 And when that time comes, I can’t imagine not getting back outside.

 I’m not sure yet how I’ll manage the risk, but it will involve adapting.
 Just as right now my only outdoor experience is on tick-free sailboats where I feel safe, and others do the heavy lifting.

-Because we can never escape the danger.
+We can never escape the danger.
 Not in today’s world.
-That’s the sobering thing about ticks; they aren’t just in the woods, they’re in suburban yards and city parks.
-They cling to our pets and our clothes and come inside.
-We’ve got nothing that provides 100% protection.
+Ticks don’t just live in the woods, they’re in suburban yards and city parks.
+They cling to our pets and our clothes and ride into our homes.
+We’ve got no preventatives that provide 100% protection.

-So what I know for sure is that I’ll be on high alert about ticks for the rest of my life.
-Because, quite frankly, I’m not sure I could survive a third hellish go-round.
+What I know for sure is that I’ll be on high alert about ticks for the rest of my life.
+Because, quite frankly, I’m not sure I could live with a third hellish go-round.